Edward H. Spicer: Working: Career achievements (1946–1983)

-With his temporary appointment to the Anthropology Department at the University of Arizona, Edward H. Spicer began his career as a professional anthropologist.
+With his temporary appointment to the Anthropology Department at the University of Arizona, Spicer began his career as a professional anthropologist.
 It was a career that would be broad in scope and influential on many fronts, as Ned was one of the last links between Boasian four-field anthropology and modern day theoretical and applied anthropology.

 Early on in his career, he joined the American Anthropological Association (AAA).
 While in Washington, Spicer also joined the Society for Applied Anthropology (SfAA) as a founding member while it was headed by John Provinse as its president.
 He would serve as Vice President of the Society in 1946(?).
 He served as Vice President of the latter in 1947-48 and in 1976 the Society for Applied Anthropology honored Spicer with its Bronislaw Malinowski Award.
 Spicer's acceptance speech at its meeting in St. Louis was entitled "Beyond Analysis and Explanation?
 Notes on the Life and Times of the Society for Applied Anthropology".

 Spicer viewed "applied anthropology" as a very serious and responsible activity throughout his working career.
 Unlike many of the "applied" anthropologists of the period he did not leave a behind a definitive school of thought followed by "students".
-Yet his impact is to be measured in the number of students that he trained in applied anthropology, in the number of situations he found himself involved in that called for an applied anthropological perspective, and the number of publications on the subject that he produced during his career from 1946 – 1983.
+Yet his impact is to be measured in the number of students that he trained in applied anthropology including Henry F. Dobyns, Art Gallagher, Jr., William S. King, and James E. Officer; in the number of situations he found himself involved in that called for an applied anthropological perspective; and the number of publications on the subject that he produced during his career from 1946 – 1983.